 Taking prenatal vitamins can help pregnant and breastfeeding people keep up with the body’s increased nutrient demands.
-The current recommendations for lactating women is to consume up to 500 excess calories per day to keep up with the increased caloric demand required for milk production.
-Women who are breastfeeding are encouraged to empty the breast as often as possible – ideally every 2 to 3 hours.
-Studies also show that vitamin D may be an important nutritional supplement for supporting the health of both the child and the breastfeeding parent.
+The current recommendation for lactating women is to consume up to 500 more calories per day to keep up with the increased demand required for milk production.
+People who are breastfeeding are encouraged to empty the breast as often as possible – ideally every 2 to 3 hours.
+Studies also show that vitamin D may be an important nutritional supplement for supporting the health of both the child and the parent.

 If you have questions about your milk supply, you should begin by consulting a certified lactation consultant.
 If they suggest that supplements could support your milk production, it’s best to ask your healthcare provider before starting anything.

 Most lactation supplements have not been studied specifically to know how safe they are for the parent or the infant.
 They may cause side effects.
 Always check with your doctor before starting a supplement, especially since some substances can pass through breast milk to the infant.
 Herbal supplements can also be contaminated with unknown or harmful ingredients, so always choose products that are vetted by third-party testing.

 Lactation supplements can interact with other prescription medications, over-the-counter medicines, other dietary supplements, foods, existing health conditions, and allergies.
 If you do decide to use herbal lactation support, use caution, thoroughly read labels, and follow dosage instructions.